tvdboom/ATOM/docs_sources/api/feature_engineering/feature_selector.md

     </ul>
 </li>
 <li>for the remaining strategies:<br>
 <p>The base estimator.
-For SFM, RFE and RFECV, it should
+For sfm, rfe and rfecv, it should
 have either a either a <code>feature_importances_</code> or <code>coef_</code>
 attribute after fitting.
 You can use one of ATOM's <a href="../../../user_guide/models/#predefined-models">predefined models</a>.
 Add <code>_class</code> or <code>_reg</code> after the model's name to